 - If offered a position, tutors work with ARAC program staff to identify the assignment that’s the best fit for the school and the tutor.

-- Tutors attend an orientation before beginning their assignments, along with ongoing training sessions that are required of all tutors.
+- Tutors attend an orientation, workshops, and implicit bias trainings before beginning their assignments, along with ongoing training sessions that are required of all tutors.